'Joseph and the Amazing Technicolor Dreamcoat' takes the stage

-SARASOTA – Andrew Lloyd Webber’s hit, “Joseph and The Amazing Technicolor Dreamcoat” opens The Players Centre for Performing Arts’ 90th Broadway season from Sept.
-18 through Oct.
-6.
+SARASOTA - Andrew Lloyd Webber’s hit, “Joseph and The Amazing Technicolor Dreamcoat” opens The Players Centre for Performing Arts’ 90th Broadway season through Oct.
+6 in Sarasota.

 “Joseph and The Amazing Technicolor Dreamcoat” was released as a concept album in 1969 and celebrating its 50th birthday in 2019.
 The multi-award winning show has been performed thousands of times including multiple runs in the West End and on Broadway, international tours and productions in over 80 countries.